see-why/ComicCon/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
-- my dog perry for the comforting lick here and there
+- my dog bubbles for the comforting lick here and there
 - the images for the speakers are gotten from Pinterest [under this terms of service.](https://policy.pinterest.com/en/terms-of-service)
 - [The original design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) belong to [Cindy Shin in Behance](https://www.behance.net/adagio07).